 What is a 4xx status code?

-The client needs to modify or fix their request to resolve the issue and receive a successful response from the server.
+The user needs to modify or fix their request to resolve the issue and receive a successful response.

 Types of 4xx status code